H.R. 6356: Artificial Intelligence Civil Rights Act of 2025

 1

-The bill prohibits developers and deployers from using covered algorithms to cause disparate impact or otherwise discriminate in consequential actions, including employment, education, housing, utilities, health care, credit or banking, insurance, criminal justice or law enforcement, legal determinations, elections, government benefits, and public accommodations.
-Enforcement would run through the Federal Trade Commission.
+The bill prohibits developers and deployers from using covered algorithms in ways that cause a disparate impact or otherwise discriminate in consequential actions — employment, education, housing, utilities, health care, credit or banking, insurance, criminal justice, elections, government benefits, and public accommodations.
+Enforcement runs through the Federal Trade Commission.

 2

 Before deploying a covered algorithm, a company must assess whether harm is plausible, and if it is, hire an independent auditor for a full evaluation.
-Deployers must also conduct annual impact assessments, submit completed evaluations to the FTC within 30 days, and retain records for at least 10 years.
+Deployers must also run annual impact assessments, submit completed evaluations to the FTC within 30 days, and keep records for at least 10 years.

 3